ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 #### 2.a Run the Docker Container with podman

 It is recommended that you run your container as a non-root user.
-As a result you have to set the correct permissions of the source directory.
+As a result, you have to set the correct permissions of the source directory.

 With `podman unshare ls -al` you can see the currently set owner and permissions from the container's perspective.